Born in the U.S.A.: Artwork

 The cover photograph was taken by the photographer Annie Leibovitz (pictured in 2008).

 The cover photograph shows Springsteen with his back to the camera against the stripes of an American flag.
 He wears a white T-shirt and jeans, with a red baseball cap tucked into his right back pocket.
 The cap belonged to the recently deceased father of his friend Lance Larson.
 Springsteen has said that the flag was included because the first track was called "Born in the U.S.A." and the song's overarching theme reflected his writing of the past six or seven years.
 The cover became controversial; some commentators believed Springsteen was urinating on the flag, which he denied, telling Kurt Loder in Rolling Stone that there was no "secret message" and that "the picture of my ass looked better than the picture of my face".
-The cover was designed by Andrea Klein, as is one of the few Springsteen's studio album covers that does not show his face.
+The cover, designed by Andrea Klein, is one of the few of Springsteen's studio album covers that do not show his face.

 The photograph was taken by the portrait photographer Annie Leibovitz.
 She did not like the photo, and viewed it as a "grab shot".
 Other photographs by Leibovitz were used for promotional material, such as the cover for "Dancing in the Dark" single (capturing Springsteen jumping mid-air wearing a blue shirt, black leather jacket, and black pants) and the Born in the U.S.A. tour program (depicting Springsteen jumping in front of the American flag, wielding a guitar in a Pete Townshend-like windmill pose).

 The inner sleeve contains black-and-white photographs of Springsteen, the E Street Band, and song lyrics.
 It includes Springsteen's farewell words to Van Zandt in Italian: Buon viaggio, mio fratello, Little Steven ("Safe travels, my brother, Little Steven").
 The cover has appeared on Billboard and Rolling Stones lists of the 100 best album covers of all time at numbers 31 and 42, respectively.